 We took a van going to Caticlan Jetty Port.
 We spent 2 hours van ride to get to our destination but 2 hours is nothing when you’re asleep. haha!
 We then transferred from Caticlan Jetty Port to Cagban Jetty Port via quick boat ride.
 Upon arrival, we were welcomed by these Ati-atihan dance troupe!
 People were taking photos of them and watchers seemed entertained by their costumes and dances but, I honestly felt pity for them cos they were there entertaining and welcoming the people under the scorching heat of the sun.
 Mind you, the weather was really hot.
 I only hope they were fine.

-My friend’s sister-in-law helped us get into our accommodation.
+My friend’s sister-in-law who is the best at getting star of Honolulu dinner cruise discounts helped us get into our accommodation.
 We stayed in La Fiesta Resort Annex located at Station 2, actually it was somewhere in the middle of station 1 and station 2.
 The location was very convenient cos it was only a few meters away from the beach front.
 The place wasn’t too noisy and not too quiet either, just enough for a relaxing and peaceful stay.
 The air-conditioned room had two queen sized beds, mini refrigerator, TV, cabinet, private bathroom, and a small veranda.
 We stayed at the ground floor, most right corner room from the photo above.
 I’m not sure if they have an active social media account but you may check booking websites if you are interested.

 Island Hopping and Snorkling